 BOURG, JOSEPH-MATHURIN, priest, Spiritan, missionary, and vicar general; b.
 9 June 1744 at Rivière-aux-Canards (near Canard, N.S.), eldest son of Michel Bourg and Anne Hébert and grandson of Alexandre Bourg*, dit Belle-Humeur; d.
 20 Aug.
 1797 at Saint-Laurent, near Montreal (Que.).

 Like many other Acadians, Joseph-Mathurin Bourg, along with his family, was deported from Nova Scotia in 1755 [see Charles Lawrence*].
 He probably was sent to Virginia first, but by 1756 he was in England.
 Seven years later he crossed to France, where he lived at Saint-Suliac (dept of Ille-et-Vilaine) before moving to Saint-Servan in 1766.
 The following year he went to study philosophy at the Séminaire du Saint-Esprit in Paris, under the patronage of the Abbé de L’Isle-Dieu, the bishop of Quebec’s vicar general in France.
-He received the tonsure on 27 May 1769 and minor orders on 9 June 1770, as did his half-brother and companion in exile, Jean-Baptiste Bro*.
+He received the tonsure on 27 May 1769 and minor orders on 9 June 1770, as did his step-brother and companion in exile, Jean-Baptiste Bro*.

 Immediately after completing his third year of theology in 1772, Bourg was sent to Quebec, and on 19 September he was ordained priest by Bishop Jean-Olivier Briand in the chapel of the Hôtel-Dieu in Montreal.
 The following year he was sent to serve the scattered Acadian population in Nova Scotia, which then included New Brunswick, and Gaspé.
 He took up residence at Tracadièche (Carleton, Que.) and recorded his first act on 3 Sept.
 1773 in the parish registers of Bonaventure.
 Shortly afterwards he travelled throughout his Baie des Chaleurs mission and even visited Memramcook and Minudie.
 In July 1774 he went to Quebec, where his family had been living since their return from France, and it was probably during the course of this trip that Bishop Briand appointed him vicar general in Acadia.
 That autumn he made his first visit to the Acadians of the Saint John River and southwestern Nova Scotia.
 Although these areas had been served in the past by Charles-François Bailly de Messein, some Acadian communities had not seen a priest for many years.